Learning the Compositional Spaces for Generalized Zero-shot Learning: Learning Compositional Spaces for G-ZSL

-The key idea of updating initial boundary of bootstrapping is to validate whether the learned classifier $f_{c}\left(\cdot\right)$, $c\in\mathcal{C}_{s}$ is trustworthy.
-Generally, assume the instances of class $c$ independent and identically distributed and provided training samples sufficient, a ideal classifier $f_{c}\left(\cdot\right)$ should produce the similar confidence score distributions of training and testing instances of class $c$.
+The bootstrapping in Alg. \ref{alg:Determining-the-initial} only give a good approximation of the distributions of empirical quantiles in practice \cite{bootstrap_weakness}.
+In G-ZSL task, we observe that the estimated $\delta_{c}$ may be consistently too relaxed to determine the boundary of the source space.
+As a result, we have to establish an \emph{uncertain} part for better prediction.

+The key idea of updating by bootstrapping is to validate whether the learned classifier $m_{c}\left(\cdot\right)$, $c\in\mathcal{C}_{s}$ is trustworthy.
+Generally, we assume the instances of class $c$ independent and identically distributed.
+Given sufficient training samples, an ideal classifier $m_{c}\left(\cdot\right)$ should produce similar confidence score distributions of training and testing instances\footnote{A good $m_{c}\left(\cdot\right)$ and $\left\{ \mathbf{x}_{tr}^{c}\right\} $ should be conditionally independent given the distribution of each class $c$, which can be controlled by regularization term} of class $c$.
 The Kolmogorov-Smirnov (K-S) test is an efficient, straightforward, and qualified choice method for comparing distributions \cite{massey1951kolmogorov,miller1956table,wang2003evaluating}.
-Remarkably, K-S test is a distribution free test, and the statistics of K-S test is effortless to compute.
+Remarkably, K-S test is a distribution-free test and the statistics of K-S test is effortless to compute.
 We define the null and alternative hypothesis as